 Whether you’re living in Austin or just visiting, at some point you’ve gotta hit up the Continental Club, which opened its doors in 1955 on South Congress Avenue.
 Legends like Led Zeppelin’s Robert Plant, Wanda Jackson and ZZ Top’s Billy Gibbons have all played the 200-capacity room recently—up to standard for a place that regularly billed the likes of Double Trouble, Paul Ray and the Cobras and Joe Ely back in the ’70s and ’80s.
 It’s a tiny stage in a small room, but the performances that occur in front of that iconic red curtain make some of the best cases for why this city still deserves the title of “Live Music Capital of the World.”

-Just over a decade in, the Mohawk, located at the northern end of the Red River District, has become one of the most reputable places for musicians of various genres to perform and likewise one of the most loved locales among live music fans.
-The latter is in part due to the main outdoor area’s multi-tiered design: While braver, rowdier fans flood the ground level in front of the stage, others seeking a more laid-back feel can occupy three balcony levels including a rooftop patio and a bird’s-eye, side-stage viewing space.
-Things can get a little rough on cold, windy nights up on those elevated platforms, but thankfully we don’t get too many of those around these parts.
+Now over a decade in, the Mohawk, located at the northern end of the Red River District, has become one of the most reputable places for musicians of various genres to perform—and one of the most loved locales among live music fans.
+The latter is in part due to the outdoor area’s multi-tiered design: While rowdier fans flood the ground level in front of the stage, others seeking a more laid-back feel can occupy three balcony levels including a rooftop patio and a bird’s-eye, side-stage viewing space.
 And there’s always the home-y, fireside bar and indoor stage if one ever needs a break from the elements.
 Even when there’s no live music, the Mohawk is mainstay happy hour haven.

 Located in an inconspicuous upstairs room just above Bat Bar and the brand new Voodoo Doughnut storefront, the Parish is widely regarded as the city’s best venue for sound.
 While technically found amid the hustle and bustle of “Dirty” 6th Street, the 450-capacity top-floor feels like an intimate safe-haven (especially during the insanity of SXSW) with its cozy, wood-floor interior and tiny, just-below-waist-high stage that features all types of musicians.
 The only downside comes during sold-out shows—since it’s all general admission, you’ve gotta arrive early to snag the best sightlines.

 Old-Austin purists will complain that this “isn’t the same” as the old 6th Street location, the “World-Famous Home of the Blues,” which was opened by Clifford Antone in 1975 and quickly became the Texas base for travelling and local blues acts like Albert King, Muddy Waters, B.B.
 King and Double Trouble.
-But anyone who has stopped by the new joint, recently reopened on bustling East 5th Street, knows it closely retains the spirit of the original (just ask everyone who voted to help it win Best New Club in the 34th annual Austin Music Awards).
-To that end, almost every evening hosts two shows—a happy-hour gig at 6:30pm and another at 10pm—featuring locally and nationally renowned blues and roots musicians.
-The new place has only been poppin’ a few months, but new-school legend and operating partner Gary Clark Jr. has already made a handful of surprise appearances in the 450-capacity room—something to keep in mind on a slow weeknight (wink, wink).
+But anyone who has stopped by the new joint, recently reopened on bustling East 5th Street, knows it closely retains the spirit of the original.
+Almost every evening hosts two shows—a happy-hour gig at 6:30pm and another at 10pm—featuring locally and nationally renowned blues and roots musicians.
+New-school legend and operating partner Gary Clark Jr. has already made a handful of surprise appearances in the 450-capacity room.

 Into kitschy spaces and trippy lightshows?
 You’ll wanna make sure to check in regularly on the varied events at Empire Control Room and Garage.
 With everything from first Fridays of the month with Body Rock ATX—one of the livest hip-hop parties in town—to concerts of all sorts on one of three stages (one of them is inside, another is a repurposed auto garage) on almost any given night of the week, its no wonder Empire has become one of the most popular live music spaces over the past few years.
 Come for the live music, and stay for the bonus DJ-fueled dance parties on the patio.
 Or just to bug out on the wild projections covering the indoor control room stage—it’s no wonder the venue just snagged the honor for Best Club Lighting at the annual Austin Music Awards.